-The new federal law provides a grant advance of $10,000 to small businesses and nonprofits that apply for an SBA economic injury disaster loan (EIDL).
+The new federal law provides a grant advance of up to $10,000 to small businesses and nonprofits that apply for an SBA economic injury disaster loan (EIDL).
 The new $10,000 EIDL grant does not need to be repaid, even if the grantee is subsequently denied an EIDL, and may be used to provide paid sick leave to employees, maintain payroll, meet increased production costs due to supply chain disruptions, or pay business obligations, including debts, rent and mortgage payments.

 Eligible grant recipients must have been in operation on January 31, 2020.
 The grant is available to small businesses, private nonprofits, sole proprietors and independent contractors, tribal businesses, as well as cooperatives and employee-owned businesses.
 SBA will issue additional details and guidance on the new program shortly.